Reinaldo Navia

 Reinaldo Marcelino Navia Amador (born 10 May 1978) is a retired Chilean footballer.

 Navia was a member of the Chile national squad that competed in the 2000 Summer Olympics at Sydney, making an offensive duo with the historic Chilean striker Ivan Zamorano and earning a bronze medal.

 Club career

 Early career

-Born and raised in Quillota, he joined Santiago Wanderers youth ranks for made his professional debut with the team in 1995, aged 17.
+Born and raised in Quillota, he joined Santiago Wanderers youth ranks before he made his professional debut with the team in 1995, aged 17.

 After five successful seasons in Wanderers, he was transferred to UAG Tecos of Mexico in 2001.
-He remained in Tecos during two seasons, scoring 30 goals in 62 appearances.
+He remained in Tecos for two seasons, scoring 30 goals in 62 appearances.

 In January 2003, Navia joined Monarcas Morelia.
 He immediately greatly impressed to Monarcas, scoring in one season scored 26 goals over the Torneo Clausura and Apertura.
 At the end of season, it was rumored that many clubs of Europe were interested in him.